 The PuroClean Blog

-The Dangers of Springtime Hidden Mould
+The Risks of Springtime Hidden Mould

-The Dangers of Springtime Hidden Mould
+The Risks of Springtime Hidden Mould

 With spring’s warmer temperatures and increased humidity, hidden mould can quickly grow and spread throughout your home.
 While mould is usually found in bathrooms and basements, there are other discreet locations it can manifest.
 These areas can include wall or flooring cracks, damp crawl spaces, and poorly ventilated kitchens.